Open Source AI Models Compared: Kimi K2.7, GLM-5.2, MiniMax-M3 & DeepSeek

 Recommended: GPT-5.5 Codex

-While proprietary, GPT-5.5 Codex currently leads in complex software engineering tasks.
+While proprietary, GPT-5.5 Codex remains the leader on complex software engineering tasks, scoring ~60%+ on SWE-bench Pro.
 OpenAI's Codex specialization shows in real-world development workflows.
-If you need the absolute best code generation and debugging assistance and have budget for API costs, Codex remains the leader.
-Note: Faraday Machines offers limited on-premises alternatives for this use case.
+If you need the absolute best code generation and have budget for API costs, Codex is the choice — though GLM-5.2 now closes most of that gap on open hardware.

 On-Premises Deployment Guide